anzu-3278/AoE2-Theorycrafting/Civilizations/Kartvelians.md

 ## Civilization Bonuses

- - **Winemaking Tradition**
+### Winemaking Tradition

+#### Effect

  - Forage bushes give +40% food, 10% of food as gold.

+#### History

+ - Georgia is the site of some of the earliest known archeological finds related to winemaking, and has kept industriously to that tradition all through the medieval period.

+#### Gameplay

  - I see this as an early game boost to delay farming and open the possibility for a Militia rush or Men at Arms rush without needing to send Villagers to gather gold.

-   - Georgia is the site of some of the earliest known archeological finds related to winemaking, and has kept industriously to that tradition all through the medieval period.
- - **Chidaoba Wrestling**
+### Chidaoba Wrestling

+#### Effect

  - All human melee units +1 attack.
-   - This is a very flexible bonus that would help in early rushes, villager fights and even in the late game, always giving a slight edge in head-to-head fights. being a bit weaker than more specific bonuses like the Japanese, Teutons, Goths or Slavs, but also applicable in a wider variety of situations.
+   - This affects Villagers while fighting in melee - not just military units.

+#### History

  - Chidaoba wrestling is an ancient Georgian tradition that persists to this day.
 Many men practice some form of this martial art and some of the world's best wrestlers are from this area.

-   - This affects Villagers while fighting in melee - not just military units.
- - **Mountain Warfare**
+#### Gameplay

+ - This is a very flexible bonus that would help in early rushes, villager fights and even in the late game, always giving a slight edge in head-to-head fights. being a bit weaker than more specific bonuses like the Japanese, Teutons, Goths or Slavs, but also applicable in a wider variety of situations.

+### Mountain Warfare

+#### Effect

  - Elevation damage reduction increased from 25% to 35%.
  - Units and buildings +1 range when attacking downhill.

+#### Gameplay

  - This would apply to both units and buildings and would be their primary defensive bonus.
  - If playtesting showed this to be weak, I would be open to increasing it even up to 40%, or even increasing the range bonus to +2 for buildings.
  - The idea here is that strategically placed Castles would be able to hold positions longer and that it would be significantly more difficult to drive the Kartvelians out of the mountains.
  - The range bonus is also there to balance the fact that the civilization is missing Bracer, so their Castle placement would have to be a bit more strategic to make up for that.

- - **Religious Tolerance**
+### Religious Tolerance

+#### Effect

  - Monks regenerate faith 20% faster.

+#### History

  - This is supposed to represent that despite being a very Orthodox Christian country, medieval Georgia was also accepting of foreigners, but didn't let them diminish their cultural sovereignty, even when subjugated.

+ #### Gameplay

  - While the Kartvelians have fully upgraded Monks, I don't see them going for huge Monk plays offensively (such as a Monk and Siege push) but rather with Monks supporting their armies in Castle Age by deterring tanky Knights and Elephants that could do damage to your Cavalry Archers or Lancers before Monaspa comes in.
  - And it just wouldn't be a Georgians civ concept without a Monk bonus.

- - **Cuman immigrants**
+### Cuman immigrants

+#### Effect

  - Heavy Cavalry Archer free.

+#### History

+ - Georgia received large numbers of Cuman immigrants following the Mongol invasion.
+These newcomers would have introduced new styles of warfare to Georgia, representing a cultural exchange that would have given the Kartvelian people a leg up on their neighbors who would have, in the Caucasus mountains, been unfamiliar with steppe warfare.

+#### Gameplay

  - The idea here was to give the Georgians a decent ranged option in the late game if used in combination with their defensive bonus, as well as a power spike in early Imperial Age.
  - This will make it more reasonable to go for Cavalry Archers in Castle Age (when they are fully upgraded) since the cost savings and instant power spike can make them worth it in early Imperial even without Bracer.
-   - Georgia received large numbers of Cuman immigrants following the Mongol invasion.
-These newcomers would have introduced new styles of warfare to Georgia, representing a cultural exchange that would have given the Kartvelian people a leg up on their neighbors who would have, in the Caucasus mountains, been unfamiliar with steppe warfare.

 ## Team Bonus

- - **Svan Towers**
+### Svan Towers

+#### Effect

  - Towers provide +15 population space.
 Outposts provide +5 population space.

+#### History

  - Svan Towers are iconic medieval Georgian buildings that served as dwellings as well as outposts and defensive fortifications.

+#### Gameplay

  - The resource savings here are probably not substantial enough to warrant any sort of Tower rush, even combined with **Mountain Warfare**, but will serve as a slight rebate when forced into a defensive tower, on top of saving some space on cramped maps, as is fitting for a defensive and mountainous civilization.

 ## Unique Techs

 ### Castle Age: Monaspa Cavalry

+#### Stats

  - Cost: 500 food, 400 gold
  - Researched in 80 seconds

+#### Effect

  - Lancer line units get +2/+1 armor, +20 hit points.
  - Lancer line units reload time reduced to 1.8.
  - [Steppe Lancer](https://ageofempires.fandom.com/wiki/Steppe_Lancer) gets renamed to Monaspa Lancer.

+#### History

+ - The idea behind this tech is that it represents a consolidation of power and that these lancers are no longer steppe and mountain raiders but nobility - transforming them into Knight-like units.
+ - This is probably not historical at all as the Monaspa were Georgian nobility (and would thus be represented by the Knight line) but I just liked this so much as a mechanical thing.
+ - Also it annoys me that the Steppe Lancer is not just the Lancer, when many non-steppe civilizations had medium shock cavalry - the [Leitis](https://ageofempires.fandom.com/wiki/Leitis) and [Coustillier](https://ageofempires.fandom.com/wiki/Coustillier) fall into this category, for example.

+#### Gameplay

  - The idea here was to have an alternative to the Knight line for the power unit and basis of the Georgian army in long Castle Age games, as well as being a unit for which taking advantage of the attacking downhill bonus is easier than the Knight line.
  - This effectively turns the Lancer line into cheaper Knights with less HP and a ranged attack.
- - This was written before the April PUP (which ended up becoming [Update 81058](https://ageofempires.fandom.com/wiki/Update_81058), increasing Elite Steppe Lancer pierce armor from 1 to 2) went live.
+ - This was written before the [Update 81058](https://ageofempires.fandom.com/wiki/Update_81058) (which increased Elite Steppe Lancer pierce armor from 1 to 2) went live.
 I don't think having 3+4 pierce armor on Elite Steppe Lancers late game would be broken (the unit is supposed to be a Paladin substitute), but if playtesting did show it was too strong for a unit only costing 40 gold I would be open to removing the pierce armor bonus.
  - Since common units change appearance when they get upgrades, I had originally imagined this looking somewhat like the [Sogdian Cataphract](https://ageofempires.fandom.com/wiki/Sogdian_Cataphract) (similarly armored to the Elite Steppe Lancer but leaning more towards gold).
 Alternatively, the current [Monaspa](https://ageofempires.fandom.com/wiki/Monaspa) sprite could also be used - that was not an option when this was first being written.
- - The idea behind this tech is that it represents a consolidation of power and that these lancers are no longer steppe and mountain raiders but nobility - transforming them into Knight-like units.
-   - This is probably not historical at all as the Monaspa were Georgian nobility (and would thus be represented by the Knight line) but I just liked this so much as a mechanical thing.
-   - Also it annoys me that the Steppe Lancer is not just the Lancer, when many non-steppe civilizations had medium shock cavalry - the [Leitis](https://ageofempires.fandom.com/wiki/Leitis) and [Coustillier](https://ageofempires.fandom.com/wiki/Coustillier) fall into this category, for example.

 ### Imperial Age: Legacy of the Builder

+#### Stats

  - Cost: 900 wood, 400 gold
  - Researched in 30 seconds

+ #### Effect

  - Buildings built and repaired 40% faster.
  - Buildings cost 20% less to repair and 20% less wood to build.

+#### Gameplay

  - One aspect of this refers to Georgian expansion in the later middle ages, being reflected in being able to place down forward military buildings, especially Castles in strategic locations quickly to take advantage of their defensive bonus.
 Being able to place buildings more quickly and cheaply or repair them will help in the late game, ensuring that the lack of production capacity never becomes an issue.
  - The other part of this is meant to be their secondary defensive bonus, allowing them to repair Castles with fewer villagers.
  - This kicks in too late to be a real economy bonus, but it will mean that you have more resources available for units.
  - For balance reasons I didn't want to reduce the stone cost of buildings as I thought it would be very strong in combination with the other effects.
 (Detinets replaces 40% of the cost with wood and has no other effect.)
- - The historical justification for this can be buildings being built into mountains or hills requiring less material, but if balance (or hypothetical playtesting) shows, the stone cost can be included in the reduction.

 ## Unique Units

 ### Tadzreuli

  - Heavily armored generalist infantry

+#### Stats

  - Cost: 60 food 40 gold
  - Non-Elite Unit Stats
    - 80 hit points